Banner

 The short section of line from New North Road and the station lay in the northern moat of Rougemont Castle.
 The station had one platform covered by a wooden train shed.
 In 1874, two through lines were added and a more elaborate wrought iron trussed, wood clad shed was constructed over the lines.

 Through the First World War, Queen Street was used by many troop trains between Falmouth and Salisbury.
 On 22nd October 1914, 32,000 Canadian troops and 7,679 horses passed through Queen Street en route to Salisbury Plain before they were sent to the front.
 More tragic passengers were returned from the front to the Exeter VAD hospitals via Queen Street Station.
 Wounded soldiers disembarked to be taken to their respective hospital by cars hauling ambulance trailers.
 Each trailer could take two stretcher cases, while three walking wounded would be ferried in the car.
 In 1917 troops would disembark suffering from gas poisoning.
 They would walk, blinded by the gas in a long crocodile, holding on to the man in front before being taken to their designated VA Hospital.
+One arrival was described thus:

 Goods yards were positioned on the northern side of the station with an entrance from the top end of Queen Street, close to the Clock Tower.
-In 1923 the line was absorbed in the Southern Region and then into British Railways Southern Region in 1948.
+In 1923 the line was absorbed in the Southern Railway and then into British Railways Southern Region in 1948.

 It wasn't until 1925 that any more improvements were made to Queen Street when the up platform was lengthened to 1,210 ft to cater for increased passenger traffic to Exeter.
-However, the wooden buildings were deteriorating, requiring frequent repair, and then in June 1927 a fire severely damaged the buildings.
+However, the wooden buildings were deteriorating, requiring frequent repair and maintenance.

 Central Station was kept busy during the Second War as US troops bound for camps in the South West, in preparation for D-day passed through.